onurozer/simplematters.co/src/about.md

 ## Podcast

-During the pandemic, I co-hosted the startup growth podcast <%= link_to "Strategy & Sourdough.", "https://www.strategyandsourdough.com" %>.
+During the pandemic, I co-hosted the startup growth podcast <%= link_to "Strategy & Sourdough", "https://www.strategyandsourdough.com" %>.
 Each episode explores how startups can achieve profitable growth and build lasting brands.

 ## Consulting